rasabi42/nps-retention-analysis/README.md

 ## Research Question

-As the product transitioned toward a newsletter-first acquisition model, a strategic question emerged: **do media category preferences and early engagement behaviors predict long-term retention and user satisfaction?** And does NPS hold up as the newsletter audience grows?
+As the product transitioned toward a new product (PRODUCTB) and acquisition model, a strategic question emerged: **do media category preferences and early engagement behaviors predict long-term retention and user satisfaction?** And does NPS hold up as the newsletter audience grows?

 This project tested three standing product hypotheses using a longitudinal dataset I assembled from four independent NPS surveys combined with behavioral data from Mixpanel.

 > **Hypothesis 1:** Users who engage across multiple media categories have longer retention
 > **Hypothesis 2:** Social features (follower count) are associated with higher engagement
-> **Hypothesis 3:** NPS differs meaningfully between app users and newsletter users
+> **Hypothesis 3:** NPS differs meaningfully between ProductA and ProductB users

 ---